 HOW TO ADD COLOR TO GROUT

-Yes, you can add color to grout with concrete pigments.
-The pigment powder is mixed with the grout to change its color to any custom color grout.
-The final color may vary from our color chart depending on the type of grout you are using for the project – white or gray, sand or non-sanded.
+Yes, you can add color to grout with concrete pigment.
+The pigment powder is mixed with grout to change its color to any custom color grout.
+Depending on the type of grout you’re using for the project, the final color may vary from our color chart – white or gray, sand or non-sanded.
 The color chart is based on actual white and gray concrete.
-We always recommend sample test with material to make sure you get the color you’re looking for.
+We always recommend a sample test with material to make sure you get the color you’re looking for.

-Calculating the amount of pigment needed to match colors on the color charts can be difficult because grout manufacturers rarely include the accurate weights or percentages for the contents.
+Calculating the amount of pigment needed can be difficult because grout manufacturers rarely include accurate weights or percentages for the contents.
 Typically, a bag of grout will contain around 23-26% cement and/or lime.
-Cement and lime are really the only ingredients that matter when calculating for pigment load.
-Sand can sometimes affect the color outcome on lighter colors so always test a sample of your grout with the pigment color of choice.
+Cement and lime are really the only ingredients that matter when calculating pigment load.
+Sand can sometimes affect the color outcome on lighter colors, so be sure to always test a sample of your grout with your chosen pigment color.

 The best type of grout sealer for long-term water, mildew, and oil damage is a Penetrating Sealer.
-Direct Colors Penetrating Sealer id colorless and has a matte finish to keep the intensity of your colored grout.
+Direct Colors Penetrating Sealer is colorless and has a matte finish to maintain the intensity of your colored grout.

-Diane with Tiles with Style sent us a few photos of her remarkable work.
-Diane particularly likes our blue concrete pigment for use with mortar and grout.
+Diane of Tiles with Style sent us a few photos of her remarkable work.
+She particularly likes our blue concrete pigment for use with mortar and grout.